nanovazquez/reactjs-training/exercise-1/README.md

     );

     ReactDOM.render(
-      <Hello message="Hello React!" />,
+      <Hello message="Hello React!!" />,
       document.getElementById('root')
     );
     ```

     > **Props:** React functions can receive arbitrary, read-only input named _props_.
 These _props_, or simply arguments of the function, define what the function returns.
-For instance, in our previous example, the message we output is tied to the `message` property. **All React functions & components must act as pure functions with respect to their props.**.
+For instance, in our previous example, the message we output is tied to the `message` property. **All React functions & components must act as pure functions with respect to their props**.
 This means that the return of the function is only determined by its input values, without "side effects" (we'll see what a React component is later).

 1. Let's switch to another example.
 Open the **React Timer** example by clicking [here](https://codepen.io/nanovazquez/pen/RBoabJ).
-1. The code is more complicated now, take a few minutes to analize it.
+1. The code looks more complicated now, take a few minutes to review it.
 Notice that we are declaring a `<Timer />` class that extends from `React.Component`, has a `constructor()` and four methods.

     > **React.Component?** React lets you define components as classes or functions.
 When you extend from _React.Component_, you need to define a **render()** method, responsible for returning the JSX elements that will be displayed in the browser.
 Additionally, you will be able to hook app to several [lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle) of the component, like `constructor()`, `componentWillMount()`, `componentWillUnmount()`, and execute your own code.